tiredwork/dvd-kiosk-app/README.md

 # dvd-kiosk-app

 This is a project for the Software Development Tools assignment 3.
-It is a rental kiosk system allowing you to view and rent media like movies, CDs, and vinyls.
+It is a rental kiosk system allowing you to view and rent media like movies, CDs, and vinyls. it also had a backend staff menu allowing you to update and remove media from the system.

 <!-- GETTING STARTED -->
 ## Getting Started